organization-lab/raindrop/README.md

 ## How to use

-1. you should have python 3 installed (tested with Python 3.7)
+1. you should have python 3 installed (tested with Python 3.7 and macOS 10.15.5)
 2. install `rumps` (`$pip install rumps`)
 3. clone or download `raindrop.py`
 4. `$python raindrop.py`